OlssonF/NEON-forecast-challenge-workshop/README.md

 install.packages('lubridate') # working with dates and times remotes::install_github('eco4cast/neon4cast') # package from NEON4cast challenge organisers to assist with forecast building and submission
 ```
+R version 4.2 is required to run the neon4cast package.
+It's also worth checking your Rtools is up to date.